Efficient Love

 Later, when I was living directly on the beach at Clearwater Beach, Florida, the dynamic shifted when my profile picture changed to one taken of me on the balcony of my condo showing my 180° panoramic view of the Gulf of Mexico.
 Once the website showed that location, I remember receiving over one hundred emails almost immediately from women claiming to be perfect matches and eager to come “visit” for a first date.

-Many of those video conversations were the virtual equivalent of a short coffee date.
+Many of those video relationships were the virtual equivalent of a short coffee date.
 Chemistry, or the absence of it, can absolutely come across through live video if you are paying attention – even when their side of the video was only performative.
 Most ended politely.
 Others accelerated into in-person meetings.
 Some never became romantic but turned into lifelong friendships.
-Others began romantically and later evolved into meaningful friendships that still exist more than twenty years later.
+Others began romantically and later evolved into meaningful friendships that still exist more than a quarter century later.

-Dozens of the 1,200 resulted in genuine, meaningful relationships that remain ongoing friendships decades later.
+Many dozens of the 1,200 resulted in genuine, meaningful relationships that remain ongoing deep friendships decades later.
 Some never turned romantic.
 Some were romantic for a season.
 Some were among the most meaningful romantic relationships of my life.
-What mattered was that the honest and kind approach rarely burned bridges permanently, even when there were the usual breakup emotions.
+What mattered was that an honest and kind approach rarely burned bridges permanently, even when there were the usual breakup emotions.

 Let’s Talk Honestly About Chemistry